acenet-arc/cpp_as_a_second_language/_episodes/operator_overloading.md

 * Copy constructor
 * Assignment operator

 In our case we saw why that is.
 We allocated memory in our constructor and when we created a new object from a previous object either using the compiler created `=` operator or copy constructor, we ended up with a double free when our destructor was called.
-The compiler created copy constructor and assignment operator only copied the pointer to the data, they didn't allocate the objects own memory and copy values over from the other object.
+The compiler created copy constructor and assignment operator only copied the pointer to the data, they didn't allocate the object's own memory and copy values over from the other object.

 > ## Mixing types with operators
 > You can add additional overloaded versions of an operator to allow different types to be added together.
 For example if we wanted to be able to add an `Vector` object and an `int` we could add the following member function to our `Vector` class: